fscorrupt/Posterizarr/README.md

 - `borderwidth`: Border width.
 - `MaxWidth`: Maximum width of text box in background image.
 - `MaxHeight`: Maximum height of text box in background image.
-- `text_offset`: Text box offset from the bottom of the background picture.
+- `text_offset`: Text box offset from the bottom of the background image.

 3. Rename the config file to `config.json`.
 4. Place the `overlay.png`, or whatever file you defined earlier in `overlayfile`, and `Rocky.ttf` font, or whatever font you defined earlier in `font` files in the same directory as PosterMaker.ps1 which is `$ScriptRoot`.